Bowery: Amato Opera

 This company, founded in 1948 by Tony Amato and his wife, Sally, found a permanent home at 319 Bowery next to the former CBGB and afforded many young singers the opportunity to hone their craft in full-length productions with a cut-down orchestration.
-The curtain fell on this well-established NYC opera forum on May 31, 2009, when Tony Amato retired.
+It closed on May 31, 2009, when Tony Amato retired.

 Bank buildings

 The Bowery Savings Bank was chartered in May 1834, when the Bowery was an upscale residential street, and grew with the rising prosperity of the city.
 Its 1893 headquarters building at 130 Bowery is an official New York City designated landmark, as is the 1920s domed Citizens Savings Bank.

 Bowery Ballroom

 The Bowery Ballroom is a music venue.
 The structure, at 6 Delancey Street, was built just before the Stock Market Crash of 1929.
 It stood vacant until the end of World War II, when it became a high-end retail store.
 The neighborhood subsequently went into decline again, and so did the caliber of businesses occupying the space.
 In 1997 it was converted into a music venue.
 It has a capacity of 550 people.

 Directly in front of the venue's entrance is the Bowery station of the New York City Subway.

 The club serves as the namesake of at least one recording: Joan Baez's Bowery Songs album, recorded live at a concert at the Bowery Ballroom in November 2004.